Bug #5722

 If we want to allow record labels that are equally expressive as port names, the expression language needs to be adapted.
 This is a task that requires some careful thought.
 I don't have time to look into this right now, but I will look do so by the end of February and come up with a proposal / candidate implementation.

-Updated by Daniel Crawl over 11 years ago
+Updated by Daniel Crawl almost 12 years ago

 After discussing with Ilkay, we decided this wasn't necessary for 2.4, so retargeting.